111 Influencer Marketing Statistics That Actually Mean Something For Your Brand

 86. When done right, user-generated content can generate nearly 7X higher engagement than brand generated content on Facebook

-87. 37% of consumers think quality of the content overrides the fact that it’s a sponsored post.
-34% of consumers don’t even mind if they’re reading sponsored content, as long as the content is useful.
+87. Thirty-seven percent of consumers think quality of the content overrides the fact that it’s a sponsored post.
+Thirty-four percent of consumers don’t even mind if they’re reading sponsored content, as long as the content is useful.

 88. The celebrity endorsement isn’t what it used to be.
 Pets can outperform celebrities when it comes to influencer marketing.
 While 3% of people said they would consider buying a product in-store after a celebrity endorsement, 10% of 18 to 24 year-olds said they were likely to buy a product endorsed by a famous pet influencer.